Aaron98990/ways-of-the-game/excessive-force.md

 The Laws of the Game designates three levels of physical fouls - Careless, Reckless, and Excessive force.
-This wording is important - esspecially in match reports.
+This wording is important - especially in match reports.
 A player is never sent-off for a reckless challenge and a player is never cautioned for a careless challenge.

 > Careless is when a player shows a lack of attention or consideration when making a challenge or acts without precaution.
 No disciplinary sanction is needed
 >